 Fires sometime occur in electrical transformers.
 Such fires are extremely hot – sometimes hot enough to melt siliceous aggregates.

 As defined in the 2000 edition of the International Building Code (IBC-2000), “fire resistance rating” means “the period of time a building or building component maintains the ability to confine a fire or continues to perform a given structural function or both, as determined by tests prescribed in Section 703.”

 The specimen is then exposed to a standard fire.
 Walls are exposed to fire on one side, floor or roof specimens from the underside, beams from the underside and two sides, and columns from all sides.

 The fire must be of a certain intensity as defined by a time-temperature relationship – 1,000 degrees F at five minutes, 1,550 F at 30 minutes, 1,700 F at one hour, 1,850 at two hours and 2,000 F at four hours.

 To comply with ASTM E119, walls must be large enough so that at least 100 square feet is exposed to fire with neither dimension less than 9 feet; at least 180 square feet of a floor or roof must be exposed to fire and neither dimension can be less than 12 feet.

 A “flame passage” end point occurs in walls, floors or roofs if a hole or crack occurs that is large enough to allow hot gases from the fire to reach the other side.

 A “heat transmission” endpoint occurs for walls, floors or roofs if the average temperature of the surface not exposed to fire increases by 250 F or if the temperature at any one point rises to 325 F.

 There are other criteria for endpoints, but those are not critical for precast concrete products unless they are prestressed.

 As an alternative to fire testing, IBC-2000 allows the use of tabulated data included in the code as discussed later in this article.

 What characteristics influence fire resistance?

 Limestone, dolomite and limerock are called “carbonate” aggregate because they consist of calcium or magnesium carbonate or combinations of the two.
 During exposure to fire, these aggregates calcine – carbon dioxide is driven off and calcium (or magnesium) oxide remains.
 Since calcining requires heat, the reaction absorbs some of the fire’s heat.

 Concrete that has not been allowed to dry may spall, particularly if the concrete is highly impermeable, such as concretes made with silica fume or latex, or if it has an extremely low water-cement ratio.

 In general, concretes with lower unit weights (densities) will behave better in the fire; dried lightweight concrete performs better in the fire than normal-weight concrete.

 How are fire ratings achieved?

 Although the “calculations” section in the code includes a few formulas, most of the data is tabulated in easy-to-use form and is based on results of standard (ASTM E119) fire tests.

-As an example, Table 1 presents the data from Table 722.214.171.124 of IBC-2000 for the minimum thickness of cast-in-place or precast walls for various fire resistance ratings.
+As an example, Table 1 presents the data from Table 7188.8.131.52 of IBC-2000 for the minimum thickness of cast-in-place or precast walls for various fire resistance ratings.

 |Concrete Type||1 hour||1.5 hours||2 hours||3 hours||4 hours|